-Evidence of Stone Age African life on the African Plains has been found in Archaeological remains such as Bone Fragments, Stone Tools and Rock Art.
+Evidence of Grimaldi Man’s life during the Stone Age on the African Plains has been found in Archaeological remains such as Bone Fragments, Stone Tools and Rock Art.

-It was a life of Hunting and Gathering in which Stone Tools would be forged and used.
+Grimaldi Man’s life was a life of Hunting and Gathering in which Stone Tools were forged and used.